sertansenturk/tdd_demo/README.md

 You may also add additional options, e.g. to control verbosity.
 Please check the `pytest` documentation for information.

 In TDD, you should implement the tests one-by-one, starting from the simplest, before you start coding the solution.
 You implement/build upon the solution after each test (or a meaningful set of similar tests) is implemented.
-This helps us to focus on a smaller step, and hence develop the solution easily and rapidly while closely following the requirements.
+This stepwise approach makes us implement small increments, and hence develop a solution easily and rapidly while closely following the requirements.

 We use the so-called ["GIVEN, WHEN, THEN" pattern](https://pythontesting.net/strategy/given-when-then-2/) to write our tests.
-The unittests should not overlap as much as possible.
+The unit tests should not overlap as much as possible.

 ## Code coverage

-Code coverage is identifying what and how much the unittests cover the codebase.
+Code coverage is identifying what and how much the unit tests cover the codebase.
 Undoubtedly, the coverage should be as high as possible.
 Nevertheless, it is not necessarily a good idea to obsess over 100% coverage.
-Typically, there would be bit of code, which would be trivial, tedious or unsuitable to test.
-An example is bootstrapping functions, which may be changed in near future.
-Trying to cover everything would take an unreasonable amount of time and it will take away from precious development time.
+Typically, there would be a bit of code, which would be trivial, tedious or unsuitable for testing.
+An example is bootstrapping functions, which may be changed shortly.
+Trying to cover everything would take an unreasonable amount of time, and hence take away from precious development time.

-We will use a `pytest` extension called `pytest-cov` to measure the coverage.
+We use a `pytest` extension called `pytest-cov` to measure the coverage.

 **Important:** make sure that the virtual environment is activated.